 If you visualize the results, you’ll see a table of all of the columns from all three tables:

 In addition to joining our tables, we can be selective about which columns are visible in our question’s results.
-In the notebook editor, you can select the columns Metabase displays:
+In the Notebook Editor, you can select the columns Metabase displays (figure 12).

-As above, you can also select the visible columns from the Settings sidebar.
+Once you’ve saved your question, you can also select the visible columns from the Settings sidebar as we did above.

 You’ll notice that Metabase helpfully makes columns from the

-PEOPLE table available to add as well, so you now have the full Sample Dataset at your disposal.
+People table available to add as well, so you now have the full Sample Database at your disposal.